Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 Slovak Residence Permit

 Despite efforts, which took many months, the bill was passed with a residence requirement.
 The text essentially says that an applicant must have a residence permit, however, there is no defined amount of time.
-Hence, one can apply on day 1 of holding a Slovak residence permit.
+Hence, one can be granted Slovak citizenship on day 1 of holding a Slovak residence permit.

 While obtaining a residence permit in Slovakia requires a lot of paperwork, thanks to the efforts of Dr. Vetrák, Member of Parliament, this process was streamlined and simplified in coordination with Slovak immigration authorities (Interior Ministry and the Bureau of Border and Foreigners’ Police).